Allvaa/AvatarPopUp/README.md

 # AvatarPopUp
-View user avatar in popup.
+Allows opening user's avatar in a popup by clicking on their avatar in the profile.

 ## Previews
 ### Hovered avatar